milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ];
 ```

-In this setup we still have two main paths 'home' and 'users' but we are using redirectTo property to set redirect user to another path instead loading a specific component.
+In this setup, we still have two main paths 'home' and 'users' but we are using the redirectTo property to set redirect user to another path instead loading a specific component.

-> _NOTE: We are using pathMatch parameter to set matching strategy for this path.
+> _NOTE: We are using the pathMatch parameter to set matching strategy for this path.
 By default, Angular matches paths by prefix.
-For our example this means that all paths starting with /home would be redirected to the 'home' path.
-If this is not a desired behavior we could set matching strategy to 'full' and the redirection will happen only in case of exact match._
+For our example, this means that all paths starting with /home would be redirected to the 'home' path.
+If this is not the desired behavior we could set matching strategy to 'full' and the redirection will happen only in case of exact match._

 #### Passing Parameters to Routes